Ben's Cat

 Ben's Cat (April 17, 2006 – July 18, 2017) was an American Thoroughbred racehorse who won 26 stakes races, including six victories in the Mister Diz Stakes and five in the Jim McKay Turf Sprint.
 He was a four-time Maryland-bred horse of the year and received the 2017 Secretariat Vox Populi Award.
 He was retired in June 2017 with a record of 32 wins from 63 starts and earnings of over $2.6 million.
 He died on July 18, 2017, due to complications related to colic surgery and was later buried at Laurel Park.

 Background

 Ben's Cat was bred by King T. Leatherbury, who was also the nearly black gelding's owner and trainer.
 Ben's Cat was sired by Parker's Storm Cat, whose only win was a five-furlong sprint on the turf.
 Parker's Storm Cat was well bred, however, being by leading sire Storm Cat.
-Ben's Cat's dam, Twofox, was a stakes-placed mare by Thirty Eight Paces, a stakes winning stallion also trained by Leatherbury.
+Ben's Cat's dam, Twofox, was a stakes-placed mare by Thirty Eight Paces, a stakes-winning stallion also trained by Leatherbury.

-Although Leatherbury is one of the winningest trainers in American racing history, his stable had shrunk to just fourteen horses by the time Ben's Cat came along.
-In part because of Ben's Cat success, Leatherbury was inducted into the Hall of Fame in 2015 at the age of 82.
+Although Leatherbury is one of the winningest trainers in American racing history, his stable had shrunk to fourteen horses by the time Ben's Cat came along.
+In part because of the success of Ben's Cat, Leatherbury was inducted into the Hall of Fame in 2015 at age 82.